 The Office of the Police and Crime Commissioner (OPCC) works closely with a range of partners.
-We do this to deliver the objectives of the Police and Crime Plan.
+We do this in order to deliver objectives in the Police and Crime Plan.

-Sometimes, this involves the joint funding of specialist roles.
+Sometimes, this involves joint funding specialist roles.
 On other occasions, it means working with partners towards our shared goals.

 Corporate Services with Cleveland Police

 The following staff deliver a range of services for both Cleveland Police and the OPCC with staff working across both organisations.